tomqhoang/eCTFNortheastern-copy/host_tools/README.md

 the same secret key."

 ## Bundle and Protect: fw_protect
+The default unsafe MITRE script for firmware protect.

+## Bundle and Protect: fw_protect_crypto
 This script will encrypt the frames that represent the IP being protected.
 It makes use of the [Simon block cipher](https://github.com/inmcm/Simon_Speck_Ciphers/tree/master/Python) and [SHA256 hash algorithm](https://docs.python.org/2/library/hashlib.html).

+## Update: fw_update
+This script writes a frame and updates it to the bootloader, then wait for it to respond with an OK message ("0x0000") so we can write the next frame.

+## Verification : readback
+This script gives a technician the ability to debug firmware currently loaded on the ATMega if and only if the technician has access to the password.

+## Crypto Library: simon.py
+The library for importing simon cipher.